damienbod/sien-agov-poc/README.md

 ## Questions

-- Can we activate OAuth PAR using AGOV?
+- Can we activate OAuth PAR using AGOV? => not planned
-- Can we use OAuth DPoP tokens?
+- Can we use OAuth DPoP tokens? => not planned
-- Can we request phishing resistant authentication
+- Can we request phishing resistant authentication => not clear yet
 - Can we use client assertions instead of shared secrets?
+Yes, but not supported at present
-- Which client are E-ID claims
+- Which client are E-ID claims => defined in the AGOV specs
-- Zero knowledge proofs, how will this be supported => AGOV
+- Zero knowledge proofs, how will this be supported => not planned in AGOV
-- Rough timelime
+- Release around 2027

 ## LoA with E-ID

-urn:qa.agov.ch:names:tc:ac:classes:500 => agov & E-ID
+urn:qa.agov.ch:names:tc:ac:classes:500 => AGOV & E-ID

-urn:qa.agov.ch:names:tc:ac:classes:600 => Only E-ID only claims E-ID agov (pass through)
+urn:qa.agov.ch:names:tc:ac:classes:600 => Only E-ID only claims E-ID AGOV (pass through)

 ## Authentication flow